wangsongq/Dynamic-Kernel-Pruning/README.md

 ### Algorithmic side

-We introduce a **real-time dynamic weight-pruning strategy** that monitors weight similarity during training and removes redundancies on the fly.
+We introduce a **real-time dynamic weight-pruning strategy** that monitors weight similarity during training and removes redundancies.

 - On **MNIST**, the method reduces operations by **26.80%** while preserving **91.44%** accuracy.
 - On **ModelNet10**, the method reduces operations by **59.94%** while preserving **77.75%** accuracy.